toolleeo/cli-apps/README.md

 ## <a name="text-search-replace"></a>Text search and replace (alternatives to sed)

-Tools to search text within files and replace it..
+Tools to search text within files and perform operations on it, such as text replacement; alternatives to `sed`.

 * [amber](https://github.com/dalance/amber) - Code search / replace tool.
 * [repgrep](https://github.com/acheronfail/repgrep) - A replacer that uses ripgrep for finding and provides an interactive interface to replace the text.